Last Updated: March 3, 2017

 At a minimum, we require the use of both numbers and letters in your password.
 We have also instituted secure steps by which you can regain access to your account should you forget your password, including the use of a security question.
 Your password is not known to any employee or third party with whom we may partner, and we will never ask for your password as a means of identifying yourself.
-You should never share your password with anyone, and if you ever receive an E-mail purporting to come from Peerform that asks for your password, you should immediately report this development.
+You should never share your password with anyone, and if you ever receive an e-mail purporting to come from Peerform that asks for your password, you should immediately contact us at firstname.lastname@example.org.

 ID Theft Policy

-Peerform utilizes state of the art authentication technology to verify identities.
-However, if an investor suspects that one of their loans belongs to a person who has committed ID theft, please contact us at email@example.com.
-Peerform will work with law enforcement authorities to track down and prosecute anyone who has committed identity theft.
-Peerform will reimburse the investor for the unpaid principal balance of loans where the borrower has committed identity theft.
+Peerform utilizes state of the art authentication technology to verify the identity of each and every applicant.
+Peerform will work with state and federal law enforcement authorities to track down and prosecute anyone who has committed identity theft.
+Peerform will provide affected investors with reimbursement amounting to the unpaid principal balance of loans or payment dependent notes where identity theft has been confirmed.

 What You Can Do

 To protect your account, we send automatic notifications confirming certain actions taken on your account, such as changes to a password or external linked account.
 We do this for your own protection so that you can be sure no one else is making changes to your account without your knowledge.
-However, the security offered through these notifications can be undermined if other people have access to your E-mail account.
-Therefore, you might consider restricting access to the E-mail account you registered with on this site and/or changing your password on that E-mail account frequently.
+However, the security offered through these notifications can be undermined if other people have access to your e-mail account.
+Therefore, you might consider restricting access to the e-mail account you registered with on this website and/or changing your password on that e-mail account frequently.

 You should also be aware of fraudulent attempts to gain access to your account information known as "phishing."
-Phishing is a tactic used by scammers in which unsuspecting people are brought to a web site by a genuine-looking E-mail purporting to be from a legitimate company.
-The phony or "spoof" E-mail takes the person to a web site that looks legitimate but in fact is not.
-Either in the E-mail itself or on this fake site, scammers will ask for login information to gain access to people's accounts and withdraw their money.
-Peerform will never ask you for your login information in the context of any E-mail.
-In general, you can protect yourself against phishing by never providing personal or login information via an E-mail—instead, go the web site directly.
-You might also make it a habit to check the URL of a web site to be sure that it begins with the correct domain.
-In the case of Peerform, you should always ensure the URL begins with http://www.peerform.com, https://www.peerform.com.
+Phishing is a tactic used by scammers in which unsuspecting people are brought to a website by a genuine-looking e-mail purporting to be from a legitimate company.
+The phony or "spoof" e-mail takes the person to a website that looks legitimate but in fact is not.
+Either in the e-mail itself or on this fake website, scammers will ask for login information to gain access to people's accounts and withdraw their money.
+Peerform will never ask you for your login information in the context of any e-mail.
+In general, you can protect yourself against phishing by never providing personal or login information via an e-mail—instead, go the website directly.
+You should check the URL of a website to be sure that it begins with the correct domain.
+In the case of Peerform, you should always ensure the URL begins with https://www.peerform.com.

-If you choose to use our referral service to tell a friend about our site, we will ask you for your friend’s name and E-mail address.
-We will automatically send your friend a one-time E-mail inviting him or her to visit the site.
-Peerform stores this information for the sole purpose of sending this one-time E-mail and tracking the success of our referral program.
+If you choose to use our referral service to tell a friend about our website, we will ask you for your friend’s name and e-mail address.
+We will automatically send your friend a one-time e-mail inviting him or her to visit the website.
+Peerform stores this information for the sole purpose of sending this one-time e-mail and tracking the success of our referral program.

 Your friend may contact us at email@example.com to request that we remove this information from our database.